Powell: Economy looks resilient despite risk of China virus

 Fed Chairman Powell sees coronavirus as potential threat to healthy U.S. economy but indicates rates likely to remain unchanged

-WASHINGTON -- Federal Reserve Chairman Jerome Powell says the U.S. economy appears durable with steady growth and unemployment near a half-century low but faces risks from the deadly virus in China.
+WASHINGTON -- Federal Reserve Chairman Jerome Powell says the U.S. economy appears durable with steady growth and unemployment near a half-century low but faces risks from the broadening viral outbreak that began in China.

 Giving the Fed’s semiannual monetary report to Congress, Powell said Tuesday that the Fed is content with where interest rates are, suggesting that no further rate cuts are being contemplated unless economic conditions were to change significantly.
 Many analysts say the Fed could keep rates unchanged this year, although some think it will feel compelled to cut rates at least once.